Murdock Middle/High School

 Murdock Middle/High School (MMHS) is a public middle/high school located in Winchendon, Massachusetts.
-The current middle school principal is Jessica L. Vezina, and the current high school principal is Mary Jane Rickson.
-The superintendent is Thad King.
+The current middle school principal is Craig Murdock, and the current high school principal is David Fredette.
+The superintendent is Ruthann Petruno Goguen.
 The school implements the Summit Learning program for grades 6-8.

 Athletics

 Murdock participates in a wide range of athletics, including cheering, football, soccer, baseball, softball, and basketball.